vvelasqz/vvelasqz/README.md

 ## :mortar_board: Education:
 - PhD in Bioinformatics and Computational Biology.
 Iowa State University, USA
 - MS is in Biomedical Research.
-Univertity of Valladolid, Spain
+University of Valladolid, Spain
 - BS Biology.
 University of Antioquia, Colombia
 - BS Biological Engineering.
 National University of Colombia